akirasosa/ts-ng-webpack/README.md

 # TypeScript + Angular + webpack Boilerplate

 Basic setup for TypeScript, Angular, webpack, gulp and Bootstrap.
 Todos application is included in it.
+You can try [demo](http://akirasosa.github.io/ts-ng-webpack/#/).

 ## Description